rveciana/BasemapTutorial/docs/subplots.rst

 Inset locators
 ^^^^^^^^^^^^^^

-A small map inside the main map can be created using an :ref:`inset_locator`, explained in an other section.
+A small map inside the main map can be created using :ref:`inset_locator`, explained in an other section.
 The result is better than just creating a small subplot inside the main plot:

 .. image:: images/cookbook/locator.png